-Notwithstanding the provisions of this Protocol, State Parties may introduce measures to promote domestic development and local content.
+Pursuant to the objectives set out in this Protocol, State Parties may introduce measures to promote domestic development and local content.
 Measures covered by this paragraph include among others:

-- a. measures to grant preferential treatment to any enterprise or company qualifying under the domestic law of a State Party in order to achieve national, sub-national, or regional development goals; - measures to support the development of local entrepreneurs and to establish linkages with local firms, industries and institutions towards assisting the development of local capabilities; - c. measures to train or employ local workers in positions where shortages have been demonstrated, except through due authorization, and to facilitate the movement of labour from foreign affiliates to local firms and through the creation of linkages between parent and local companies; - d. measures to appoint as executives, managers or members of board of directors, nationals from State Party where the investment is made; - e. measures to enhance productive capacity, increase employment, develop human resource capacity and training, research and development;

-- f. measures to promote transfer technology, skills and know-how transfer, innovation and other benefits, a production process or other proprietary knowledge; - g. measures to address historically-based economic disparities suffered by identifiable ethnic or cultural groups due to discriminatory or oppressive measures, including marginalization against such groups prior to the adoption of this Protocol.
+- a. measures to grant preferential treatment to any enterprise or company qualifying under the domestic law of a State Party in order to achieve national, sub-national, or regional development goals; - b. measures to support the development of local entrepreneurs and to establish linkages with local firms, supply chains, industries and institutions towards assisting the development of local capabilities; - c. measures to train or employ local workers in positions where shortages have been demonstrated, except through due authorization, and to facilitate the movement of labour from foreign affiliates to local firms and through the creation of linkages between parent and local companies; - d. measures to appoint as executives, managers or members of board of directors, nationals from State Party where the investment is made; - e. measures to enhance productive and trade capacity, generate employment, wealth creation, develop human resource capacity and training, research and development; - f. measures to promote transfer technology, skills and know-how transfer, innovation and other benefits, a production process or other proprietary knowledge; - g. measures to address economic disparities suffered by identifiable ethnic or cultural groups, including historically marginalised groups, due to discriminatory or oppressive measures prior to the adoption of this Protocol.